Degree of Bachelor of Science (BSc with distinction)

 2013-2014 New technology student

-As a print journalist, I worked in Ireland and England for national and provincial titles.
-As a broadcast journalist, I worked in news and programmes on stations in Ireland and Britain.
+As a print journalist, I worked in Ireland and England for national and provincial titles and, as a broadcast journalist, I worked in news and programmes.
 I presented a series for the ITV network in Britain, freelanced for BBC radio and worked for 20 years for the Irish national broadcasting network, Raidió Teilifís Éireann, as a radio and TV reporter, sub-editor and senior correspondent.
 Subsequently, I practised for five years as a barrister and was then invited to work in a senior editorial role for Ireland’s award-winning business newspaper, The Sunday Business Post.